 You will need:

-- Now you need to add colouring to the water (any colour is fine as long as it stands out against the washing up liquid.
+- Now you need to add colouring to the water (any colour is fine as long as it stands out against the washing up liquid).
 Then add the coloured water to the jar, again pouring it down the side of the jar so that it doesn’t mix.

-- Next you will need to add the olive oil to the jar, being careful to let it settle on the top of the water.
+- Next you will need to add the oil to the jar, being careful to let it settle on the top of the water.

 The Science Bit:

 So what keeps all these layers all separated from each other?
 It’s how dense, or heavy, each liquid is.
-The golden syrup is heaviest, and sits nicely on the bottom.
-The washing up liquid is not quite as dense as the golden syrup, but it’s heavier than the olive oil, and so on.
+The honey is heaviest, and sits nicely on the bottom.
+The washing up liquid is not quite as dense as the golden syrup, but is more dense than the oil, and so on.

-Layering them from heaviest to lightest from the bottom to the top ensures that the rainbow maintains its distinct lines.
+Layering them from most dense to least dense from the bottom to the top ensures that the rainbow maintains its distinct lines.